Chinese economy faces more pain than gain this year

 By Pete Sweeney

-SHANGHAI China's economic growth, already at its slowest in decades, will get worse before it gets better, as economists say it will take time before liberalizing reforms turn net positive, and Beijing needs to bite more such bullets for a sustainable turnaround.
+SHANGHAI, June 3 China's economic growth, already at its slowest in decades, will get worse before it gets better, as economists say it will take time before liberalising reforms turn net positive, and Beijing needs to bite more such bullets for a sustainable turnaround.

 GDP growth slowed to 7.4 percent last year, its weakest since 1990, and Beijing is calling for around 7 percent growth in 2015.
 The IMF recently predicted 6.8 percent growth this year, and 6.25 percent in 2016.